idlesign/pytest-djangoapp/README.rst

 There is a couple of design decisions in `pytest-django` that might make it uncomfortable to work with.

 1. It uses `setuptools` entrypoints feature for `pytest` plugin discovery.
-It's not a problem by itself, but alongside with all kinds of bootstrapping with side effects made by `pytest-django` just on startup, makes the plugin a poor choice for cases of system-wide (i.e. not venv) installations.
+It's not a problem by itself, but all kinds of bootstrapping with side effects made by `pytest-django` just on startup, make the plugin a poor choice for cases of system-wide (i.e. not venv) installations.

 2. Philosophy that next to no unit test should require DB access may be quite annoying.